The Bund Finance Center

 The Bund Finance Center is a building located in the Old City area of Shanghai, China.
 It is notable for its three, overlapping, moving layers of vertical stainless steel pipes.
 These layers, inspired by theatre curtains, slowly rotate around the building.
 Fosun Foundation (Shanghai), a non-profit organization is based in the building and was supported by Fosun Group and Fosun Foundation.
 The building is located in the narrow strip of riverfront land between the eastern wall of the Old City and the Huangpu River, a locality traditionally called "Shiliupu" (十六铺, "the Sixteenth Stall").

+The building is home to the art museum Fosun Foundation Shanghai (formerly the Fosun Art Center).

 Description

 The total area is 4,000 square feet.
 It comprises four above-ground floors and three below.

 Exterior

 The exterior is veiled with three moving layers, or curtains, of vertical, gold/bronze-coloured, stainless steel pipes.
 These hang from the third floor and move along tracks powered by electric motors.
 Each day, for several hours, these layers slowly rotate around the building to music.

 Inspired by traditional Chinese theatre curtains, these layers resemble not only curtains, but also a Western harp and an ancient Chinese crown.

 The gold finish on the draped pipes and exterior is achieved through a process of Physical Vapour Deposition, or PVD, on stainless steel producing a vibrant gold colour.